 Smithers : Reginald Barratt

 Bert : Fred Ferris

 Written By : Louis Marks

 First UK Broadcast : 31 October – 14 November 1964.

 2) “Dangerous Journey”

 Whats good : Bold concept.
 Strong set design and decent SFX to convey the difference in size.
 Good early mystery.
-Everyday objects as cliffhangers; a full sink, a house cat etc.
+Everyday objects as cliffhangers; a full sink, a house cat, etc.

 “I wonder what sort of a world, could produce an insect that size?”
 Ian

-Neither – disappointingly, does the minature crew get “discovered” by the villains or get to interact with them.
+Neither – disappointingly, does the minature crew get “discovered” by the villains – or even get to interact with them.
 Maybe one of the minature Tardis crew being caught, could have upped the ante and made for a better conclusion.
 Especially if it had been Barbara, after being poisoned.

 Ultimately though, you have to admire Planet Of The Giants.
 As despite it’s shortcomings, it boldly creates a fantasy world, where minature people interact in a giant’s world – but on a shoestring budget.